 Quek Hen Choon

 Master Quek Heng Choon is considered to be Shi Gao Can’s most important and student from the Singapore/Malaysia era.
 Born in 1926 in Huian county, Fujian province, China, Master Quek represents the original 50th generation of Shaolin and taught students from Malaysia, Singapore, and China between 1956 and 2010.

 During a training visit to London in 2009 Master Quek named Christopher Lai Khee Choong who is head of Nam Pai Chuan worldwide as his successor and asked that the school be renamed as “Shaolin Gao Can Mun Nam Pai Chuan”.
 Master Lai lives in London and continues to teach the Shaolin System to this day.

-Our instructor, Grahame Tinsley, is a fourth degree black belt who has over 30 years of martial arts experience.
+Our instructor and club founder, Grahame Tinsley, is a 5th degree black belt with over 30 years of martial arts experience.
+He is a qualified Chi Gung practitioner, competition referee, first aid qualified and CRB checked.
 During his training he has travelled to Kuala Lumpur to train with our system’s late Grandmaster, Quek Heng Choon, and has visited our founder’s (Shi Gao Can) Shaolin Temple in Singapore.
 He has also participated in numerous Kung Fu demonstrations, notably in Trafalgar Square and Leicester Square in London.

-He is skilled in various animal styles though specialises in the Leopard.
-He is also skilled in various traditional weapons, including the staff, sword, spear, halberd, trident and three section staff.
-He is also a qualified competition referee, first aid and Chi Gong practitioner.
+He is also skilled in various animal styles though specialises in the Leopard.
+He is also skilled in various traditional weapons, including the staff, sword, spear, knife, halberd, trident and three section staff.

 Official system sites